unimi-dse/a752d5c2/README.md

 Cvs files containing data have been collected by [OpenAQ](https://openaq.org/#/?_k=6jfjk3), a website that offers open air quality data.

 # Installation
-> #first install the R package "devtools" if not installed devtools:: install_github('unimi-dse/a752d5c2')
+> first install the R package "devtools" if not installed

+> devtools::install_github('unimi-dse/a752d5c2')

 The app is structured on four tabs: